jangroth/aws-certification-notes/solutions-architect-professional.md

   * Protects from common attack - SQL injection and Cross-Site Scripting (XSS)
   * Size constraints, Geo match
   * Rate-based rules (to count occurrences of events)
+	* Web ACL can be associated with CloudFront distribution
 * On AWS: <a href="https://aws.amazon.com/waf/" target="_blank">Service</a> - <a href="https://aws.amazon.com/waf/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/waf/latest/developerguide/what-is-aws-waf.html" target="_blank">User Guide</a>

 <a name="4_10_5"></a>